Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 OFFICIAL WEBSITE: www.Norton.com

-As the offshoot of a major brand, Norton Wifi Privacy does enjoy a few good features.
+As the offshoot of a major brand, Norton Secure VPN does enjoy more than a few good features.

 Their software is legit, protecting you from data leaks and malware.
 Their underlying infrastructure is also solid, posting strong performance.

-You can tell they have some subject-matter experts on staff, that can deliver on providing a reliable tech infrastructure.
+You can tell they have some subject-matter experts on staff who can deliver on providing a reliable tech infrastructure.

 Here’s an in-depth look.